 Big companies can hire several specialist UX designers in different areas of UX design.
 During the creation or completion of a project, there might be another UX designer for each project’s life cycle step.

 A Specialist UX designer is highly skilled in one single part of the design process; for example, a Visual Designer at a big company has the space to concentrate on just visual design.

 A small company might hire a Generalist UX Designer; this is a designer that wears many different hats.
 Sometimes they work doing research, interaction, visual, branding, wireframing, prototyping, UX writing, production design, testing, information architecture, and many other skills.

 Another type of designer is the T-shaped designer.

 A T-shaped designer has all the experience and skills of UX design.
 They probably started as Generalist and then turned into a Specialist.
 A T-shaped is someone working as a UX specialist but has several other skills like coding, prototyping, and writing.
-Myself, for example, I’m a T-shaped designer.
-I’m a web developer, web designer, and now I’m working on Visual UX design projects.
+For example, I’m a T-shaped designer.
+I’m a web developer and web designer, and now I’m working on Visual UX design projects.